ebs-universe/fpv-gcc/README.rst

 Please feel free to write to me at `shashank at chintal dot in` if any of the following apply to you:
-    - you have been using `fpvgcc` or are maintaining a public or private fork and have any concerns regarding the shift
+    - you have been using `fpvgcc` or are maintaining a public or private fork and have any concerns regarding the deprecation or plans for 2.x
     - you wish to take over the 1.x codebase and keep it functional and available in the future
     - you have any suggestions for features to include in 2.x